 Defendants have a right to know their available options.

-A criminal defense lawyer must advise the client of the potential sentencing differences between a plea bargain and a sentencing following a trial conviction.
+A criminal defense lawyer must advise the client of the potential sentencing differences between a plea bargain and sentencing following a trial conviction.

 Ineffective Assistance of Counsel for Failure to Properly Advise Client of his Options